shc-0/RESTful-API-for-a-Bookstore-Management-System/README.md

 ### Error Handling
 - Custom error handler for handling 404 (Not Found) errors.

+## AWS Deployment

+The backend application has been deployed on Amazon Web Services (AWS), and it can be accessed through the following link: [FarmwiseAI Backend](https://35.154.97.191:8080/).

 ## Usage

 - Run the provided Flask application to start the server.